 The WPForms Form Export tool works hand in hand with our WPForms Import option.
-If you’re using WPForms on more than one site, you can use this tool to easily export copies of your forms, and then import these copies on another site where you’re running WPForms.
+If you’re using WPForms on more than one site, you can use this tool to easily export copies of your forms and then import them on another site where you’re running WPForms.

 For full details, please see our guide to importing and exporting WPForms.